-The Friends of CRS in the UK began in the 1970s as an informal support group established by word of mouth.
-Over the decades it became more formalized with a team of Trustees taking responsibility for spreading awareness and raising funds.
-The UK Friends have also been proactive in proposing and funding new initiatives in Kolkata including football, school partnerships, and the Nari Dana project.
+Copy of Friends update spring summer 2023 (final) Copy of Friends update winter 2023:24 (final)The Friends of CRS in the UK began in the 1970s as an informal support group established by word of mouth.
+Over the decades it became more formalised with a team of Trustees taking responsibility for spreading awareness and raising funds.

 The primary goal of the UK Friends is to raise funds for the work of CRS in India.
-The Friends has a small and loyal supporter base but are always looking for new supporters and new ways to raise funds.
+The Friends has a small and loyal supporter base and are always looking for new supporters and new ways to raise funds.
 90 pence of every pound raised is transferred to CRS in India.

 Individual giving is at the heart of the Friends’ fundraising.
 Many people give generously on a monthly basis while others give one-off donations.
 We have also been grateful to receive legacies both large and small in people’s wills.